0

 1

 • Forgive me as I am very new to R but I am confused as to how I fit my real data into the fake data frames here.
 As I understand it you have created a raster to the same extent as mine, but with 1/2 the resolution and then turned this into a matrix with 500 rows?
 You've then created a fake df with 500 rows and 2 variables (AREA and iji) then linked columns 1 and 3 (PID and iji) to the raster?
 So iji is now a raster with iji variables linked to the 500 cells that can be mapped.
 If i've understood this correctly how do I then add my real data?
-Jun 29, 2021 at 11:23
+Commented Jun 29, 2021 at 11:23

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.